 Fill the system to the pressure required (recommended 1 bar), via an approved filling loop.
 Ensure all air has been vented from the system before operating the appliance.

 Open Vent Systems

-Fill via mains pressure and flush air out of the system (see fig. 13 below).
+Fill via mains pressure to flush air out of the system (see fig. 11 below for further details).
 There must be no permanent connection between the appliance and the mains water supply.

 Air Removal